-In June 2011, prior to a court ruling on this matter, we entered into a new lease directly with Osprey for a term scheduled to end in March 2018, with an option to terminate on or after May 31, 2016 with 180 days prior written notice.
-Prior to entering into the new lease with Osprey, we had a deferred rent liability on our balance sheet of \$1.0 million, which represented the difference between the actual monthly rent owed to date and the rent expense recognized on a straight-line basis for the scheduled rent increases over the term of the original sublease.
-Upon entering into the new lease with Osprey, we reversed the deferred rent liability associated with the terminated sublease.
-As a result, we recognized a net gain of \$1.0 million in the consolidated statement of operations during the quarter ended June 30, 2011.
+In June 2011, we terminated a sublease and entered into a new lease directly with the owner of an office building in Troy, Michigan.
+Prior to entering into the new lease, we had a deferred rent liability on our balance sheet of \$1.0 million, which represented the difference between the actual monthly rent owed to date and the rent expense recognized on a straight-line basis for the scheduled rent increases over the term of the original sublease.
+Upon entering into the new lease, we reversed the deferred rent liability associated with the terminated sublease.
+As a result, we recognized a net gain of \$1.0 million in the consolidated statement of operations during the second quarter ended June 30, 2011.